GeoffreyKarnbach/GeoffreyKarnbach/README.md

 ## About me
 - I program for 8 years already.
 - I am 18 years old.
-- I search other people to work together on projects.
+- I search for other people to work together on projects.

 ## Languages and Tools:
 ### Advanced